British-Columbia/Provincial-Court/Rules of Procedure/Local Administrative Rules of Court.md

 ### Court Policy 2022-02

-In the Vancouver Municipal, a neutral citation shall be assigned to each case as follows
+In the Provincial Court of British Columbia, a neutral citation shall be assigned to each case as follows
 ```
 Party v.
-Party 202# MCR #
+Party, BCPC #
-                  ^Year ^Number counting up from 1, starting with the first case filed in a given calendar year
+                     ^Number counting up from 1
 ```

 [Docket numbers discontinued per [Motion #21](https://trello.com/c/7Se4oYVy), rev. May 21, 2023]

+[Administrative revision, February 7, 2024]

 ### Court Policy 2022-03